FredHutch/tfcb_2022/lectures/lecture02/README.md

 ## Reminders

-- Homework 1 (command line) are available [here](https://github.com/fredhutchio/tfcb_2020/tree/master/homeworks/homework01); it may be useful to reference these questions as you work through material in today's class.
+- Homework 1 (command line) is available [here](https://github.com/fredhutchio/tfcb_2020/tree/master/homeworks/homework01); it may be useful to reference these questions as you work through material in today's class.
 <!--
 The assignment is due at 12 pm on Nov 7.
 It is not yet available through GitHub Classroom, but a link will be emailed to you by Nov 5 when the second half of the shell homework is available.
 -->